SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/index.rst

 * :ref:`Auto-range Fixed-point <afix>` numbers (add,sub,mul support)
 * :ref:`Floating-point <Floating>` numbers (experimental support)

-Finally, a special type is available for checking equality between a BitVector and a bits constant that contains holes (don't care values).
-An example is shown below:
+Finally, a special type is available for checking equality between a BitVector and a bit constant pattern that contains holes defined like a bitmask (bit positions not to be compared by the equality expression).

+Here is an example to show how you can achieve this (note the use of 'M' prefix) :

 .. code-block:: scala